coconut-svsm/svsm/README.md

 a software written and published by AMD.
 This includes the necessary hypervisor changes for KVM host, guest, and for the EDK2 firmware.

-Some of the key parts already implemented are:

-* SVSM core protocol support
-* Boots SMP Linux guests
-* Buddy and slab-based memory allocator
-* PerCPU page-tables with dedicated address space areas for shared and PerCPU mappings
-* Backtraces
-* Exception fixups
-* Multi-stage launch process so it can run from any guest physical address

-In the future the COCONUT-SVSM will gain support to run modules at ring
-3. These modules can extend the SVSM base functionality and implement advanced features like TPM emulation and live migration.

 Installation
 ------------